OctoNezd/oldlander/DEVELOPERS.md

 ## Building

-You can build the extension source code using `npm run wp-build`.
+You can build the extension source code using `yarn wp-build`.
 There are also commands for making browser extension directly:

--   `npm run make:chrome` - makes crx
+-   `yarn make:chrome` - makes crx
--   `npm run make:firefox` - creates and signs xpi for self-distribution
+-   `yarn make:firefox` - creates and signs xpi for self-distribution
--   `npm run make:firefox-public` - creates and publishes xpi on addons.mozilla.org
+-   `yarn make:firefox-public` - creates and publishes xpi on addons.mozilla.org
--   `npm run make:firefox-zip` - creates unsigned .zip for Firefox
+-   `yarn make:firefox-zip` - creates unsigned .zip for Firefox